HL7/fhir-qi-core/input/pages/index.md

 Specific applications can modify the profiles and set MustSupport flags to true if they will process additional elements, but setting a MustSupport flag from true to false is noncompliant.

-A number of  QI-Core profiles inherit directly from US Core profiles, if any, or other FHIR resources (i.e. USCore Implantable Device Profile, USCore Pediatric BMI for Age, USCore Smoking Status etc.) and the underlying Reference elements can address the US Core or FHIR profiles for the items referenced.
+A number of  QI-Core profiles inherit directly from US Core profiles, if any, or other FHIR resources (i.e. US Core Implantable Device Profile, US Core Pediatric BMI for Age, US Core Smoking Status etc.) and the underlying Reference elements can address the US Core or FHIR profiles for the items referenced.
 For any other references to base FHIR resources or those not formally defined in a QI-Core Profile, the referenced resource SHALL be a QI-Core Profile if a QI-Core Profile exists for the resource type.
-For example, USCore Smoking Status references US Core Patient profile, the reference to Patient SHALL be a valid QI-Core Patient.
+For example, US Core Smoking Status references US Core Patient profile, the reference to Patient SHALL be a valid QI-Core Patient.

 In summary, MustSupport elements represent the minimal set of data elements that must be supported in quality applications, defined as follows: